aptos-collison/nearer/README.md

 - [ ] Multi-chain support (starting with Base)
 - [ ] Enhanced component templates
+- [ ] Developer support (allowing developers to build theor own templates and earn commision on usage)
-- [ ] Developer SDK for easy integration
+- [ ] More templates for everday activities
 - [ ] Mobile app for on-the-go Base interactions

 ## Requirements